Locked Room Mystery

 - A classic example is the Star Trek: The Original Series episode "Wolf in the Fold".
 A woman is murdered on a planet, and it at first seems obvious that Scotty is the killer; he's clutching the murder weapon.
 But things start to get weird; after Scotty claims he couldn't remember what happened, the ruler of the planet suggests consulting his wife, who's an empathy, and she gets strange visions of a great evil with a hatred of women, calling out several names like "Beratis", "Kesla" and "Redjac".
 Then the lights are cut, and she's killed too, again apparently by Scott.
 Eventually, the computer aboard The Enterprise discovers the truth, that "Redjac" is an incorporeal being that feeds on fear which has been behind several unsolved cases of serial killers on many worlds, including Jack the Ripper.

-- The Star Trek: Deep Space Nine episode "A Man Alone" is a locked room mystery, with the added twist that the only DNA found in the room is that of the victim.
+- Season one's "A Man Alone" is a locked room mystery, with the added twist that the only DNA found in the room is that of the victim.
 It turns out that the "victim" is actually the killer, and the body found is that of a clone.

 - The mysteries on Banacek were all 'impossible crime' thefts; including locked room mysteries.